+Miller High Life isn’t what you should be drinking this New Year’s Eve.
 While the legacy lager may be qualified for a hipster revival, its motto as “The Champagne of Beers” would be put to better use by a number of flavorful, fun to drink upstarts, all of which have their fair share of bubbles.

-An incredibly complex sour ale, Beatification will add some kick to your boring old champagne flute.
+An incredibly complex sour ale, Beatification will add some kick to your boring old Champagne flute.
 The hard-to-source Russian River beer combines a gose-like saltiness with the mouth-puckering pop of Sweet Tarts and culminates in a mouth feel and dryness that can confidently be deemed worthy of special occasions.

-The Lost Abbey Gift of the Magi
+Gift of the Magi by The Lost Abbey

-Whether you’re watching the ball drop in Times Square, counting down the seconds in a crowded bar, or quietly ringing in the new year with family and friends at home, these beers are a great way to celebrate and get the vibe of the traditional drink of New Year’s Eve festivities, champagne.
+Whether you’re watching the ball drop in Times Square, counting down the seconds in a crowded bar, or quietly ringing in the new year with family and friends at home, these beers are a great way to celebrate and get the vibe of the traditional drink of New Year’s Eve festivities.